• Homepage

 Why wouldn’t you risk failing when the worst-case scenario is a status quo?

-And even if there are greater consequences if you fail, why wouldn’t you give it a try anyway?
+Even if failure has greater consequences, why would you not give it a try anyway?

 The goals you have set for yourself are intended to improve some aspect of your life.

-And you have set these goals because you are probably not satisfied with that part of your life.
+And you have set these goals because you are most likely not satisfied with that part of your life.

 You already know how to deal with a life that doesn’t satisfy you.
 The proof is in the pudding; you are here reading this.